IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Visible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

 ### Cardano.Node.Startup.Network

 ***
 _niAddresses_: IPv4 or IPv6 socket ready to accept connectionsor diffusion addresses.
 _niDiffusionMode_: shows if the node runs only initiator or bothinitiator or responder node.
 _niDnsProducers_: shows the list of domain names to subscribe to.
 _niIpProducers_: shows the list of ip subscription addresses.
 ***

-> Severity:   `Notice`
+> Severity:   `Info`
 Privacy:   `Public`

 From current configuration: